kiraheta/item-catalog-app/README.md

 1. Run ```python application.py``` to run the Flask web server.

 2. Visit ```http://localhost:8000 ``` to view the item catalog app.

-You should be able to view, add, edit, and delete catalog items and categories.
+3. Login via Google signin to add, edit, and delete catalog items and categories.